Daniel-Nikpayuk/Proof-Of-Concept-Code/C++/Shared Explicit Instantiation/README.md

 Declaring a templated structure instead of a templated function
 ---------------------------------------------------------------

+You may have noticed we're defining functions, but instead of templating functions we are templating classes, or equivalently *struct*s.
 This is technically a hack, but I have a few good reasons for it.

 First of all, I use the *struct* as a way of providing namespace scope.
 Thus you can declare the function within.
 The proper alternative is to use an actual *namespace* declaration, but structs provide the other benefit that they themselves are recognized as types, which means they can be passed as template parameters to other templated objects.
-This I have found to be quite useful.
+This I have found to be quite useful as a general strategy for many programming contexts.

-More importantly, the nature of your functions when taking this approach will likely have small variations in their argument list as well.
-For example with my above *map* I had some versions which took a "size\_type & count" variable as input while other variations of the map operator did not.
+More importantly, the nature of your functions when taking this approach will likely be that they have small variations in their code body, but also in their argument list as well.
+For example with my above *map* example I had some versions which took a "size\_type & count" variable as input while other variations of the map operator did not.
 At the same time, some variations had the same input args, but varied internally within the algorithm itself.
 In such a case, those functions having the same *signature* would not be distinguishable by the compiler which would complain.
 Taking a templated struct approach solves this issue, though the solution as to why may not yet be clear.

 The downside of declaring the main template as a struct is that we have to *declare* each function signature within this template header.
 Keep in mind we don't need to *define* a function for each signature, only the ones we know we will use,